eminvergil/eminvergil/README.md

 Hey ✋

-I'm Emin Vergil, a skilled software developer with 2+ years of experience in backend development using modern technologies such as .NET Framework.
+I'm Emin Vergil, a skilled software developer with 2+ years of experience in backend development using modern technologies such as dotnet.
 I excel at developing and deploying cloud-based infrastructure and collaborating with cross-functional teams to deliver high-quality software solutions.
 My experience includes working with databases, API development, and server-side programming languages.
 I am a proactive problem-solver who thrives in agile teams and has successfully implemented projects with product owners, developers, and designers.

  - 🧑‍💻Tools and technologies: Jenkins, RabbitMQ, Firebase, Supabase, MongoDB, PostgreSQL, MSSQL, Redis
  - 🧑‍💻Languages and frameworks: Typescript, JavaScript, C#, Next.js, Gatsby, ASP.Net Core, Entity Framework